MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

       dump ihex memory &java_features_dynamic_start &java_features_dynamic_end

 - the installed features sections.
-These are specific to your VEE Port, depending on the `LLKERNEL implementation <LLKF-API-SECTION>`.
+These are specific to your VEE Port, depending on the :ref:`LLKERNEL implementation<LLKF-API-SECTION>`.

   .. code-block:: console